Career & Technical Education Essentials

 Career Counseling and Exploration

 Career exploration and life skills planning form the foundation of CTE programs across the state.
-If you are in the 7th, 8th or 9th grade you will benefit from learning about the world of work and planning for your education accordingly.
-The most efficient way to get organized is to develop a High School and Beyond Plan.
+If you are in the 7th, 8th or 9th grade, you will benefit from learning about the world of work and using that information to plan your education accordingly.
+The most effective way to make good decisions about your middle school classes and prepare for success in high school is to develop a High School and Beyond Plan.

 The CTE program and its career counseling staff and tools can help you create a very strong and balanced plan.
-Career and academic guidance resources vary from school to school and district to district, so all 7th, 8th and 9th grade students should seek advice from:
+Career and academic guidance resources vary from school to school and district to district, so all 7th, 8th or 9th grade students should seek advice and information from:

 - Their school advisor or school career or guidance counselor.